andy-9/learning/Docker/learning_docker.md

 <br>

 ## Docker storage
 * Docker stores data on local filesystem at `/var/lib/docker`
+  Subdirectories:
+  - `diff/`: contents of each layer, each stored in a separate subdir
+  - `layers/`: metadata about how image layers are stacked
+  - `mnt/`:  mount points, one per image or container layer, which are used to assemble and mount the unified filesystem for a container

 * Layered architecture:
   - image layers are read only